exponea/exponea-android-sdk/Documentation/setup.md

 > 📘
 >
-> Refer to https://github.com/exponea/exponea-android-sdk/releases for the latest Exponea Android SDK release.
+> Refer to the [release notes](https://github.com/exponea/exponea-android-sdk/releases) for the latest Exponea Android SDK release.

 ### Gradle (Kotlin)